sinch/ios-proximity-tutorial/readme.md

     [self placeCall:friendToCall.username];
 	}
 ```
-Most of this should make sense but i’ll briefly summarise it for those that don’t.
-Firstly we get a friend object from the _friends array by using the array index which should align with indexPath.row.
-We then create a reference to our storyboard, create an instance of our newCall view controller and instantiate it with the view controller ID from our storyboard.
+Most of this should make sense but I’ll briefly summarize it for those who don’t understand.
+Firstly, we get a friend object from the _friends array by using the array index, which should align with indexPath.row.
+We then create a reference to our storyboard, create an instance of our newCall view controller, and instantiate it with the view controller ID from our storyboard.
 We then present and set up our view controller.
-You will see a new method at the bottom, that should be throwing an error at the moment so let’s create that method and clear that error.
+You will see a new method at the bottom; that should be throwing an error at the moment, so let’s create that method and clear that error.

 ```objective-c